Accelerated Degree Program

 - Take the LSAT no later than October of their final year of undergraduate study; Register for the Law School Data Assembly Service (LSDAS) no later than October of their final year of undergraduate study;

 - Actively participate in Pre-Law and BA/BS-JD activities.

 Any student failing to meet these program requirements may be removed from the program at the discretion of the program director.
 Any student removed or withdrawn from the program will be required to complete their final year of undergraduate studies to finish all remaining requirements for graduation within their school/major in order to attain their degree.

-Admission to the Earle Mack School of Law
+Admission to the Drexel University School of Law

-Students admitted to the BA/BS-JD program are guaranteed admission to Drexel's Earle Mack School of Law, so long as they comply with all program requirements and meet the minimum law school admission criteria described in this fact sheet upon the year of admission to the program (also included in a contract to be signed upon entry in the program).
+Students admitted to the BA/BS-JD program are guaranteed admission to the Drexel University School of Law, so long as they comply with all program requirements and meet the minimum law school admission criteria described in this fact sheet upon the year of admission to the program (also included in a contract to be signed upon entry in the program).
 To be admitted to Drexel's School of Law, students must: